paddor/cztop/README.md

         \/         \/                 |__|
 ```

-CZTop is a CZMQ Ruby binding.
+CZTop is a CZMQ binding for Ruby.
 It is based on
 [czmq-ffi-gen](https://github.com/paddor/czmq-ffi-gen), the generated low-level
 FFI binding of [CZMQ](https://github.com/zeromq/czmq) and has a focus on being
 easy to use for Rubyists (POLS) and providing first class support for security